NumerousHats/aspace_data_audit_demo/README.md

 `dates_w_expression_no_beginend.sql`

-Returns all dates that have an expression but no structured begin or end date
+Returns all which have an expression but no structured begin or end date

 `pandas-toolbox.py`

 Analyzes date type usage, era, certainty, etc.

 ##### OpenRefine
--

-#### Prepare Data for ArchivesSpace Update
+- See Demo 2: Restrictions for guidance on using regular expressions to parse free text date fields

 ##### [Timetwister](https://github.com/alexduryee/timetwister) + `subprocess` module